This tutorial covers:

 to identify a particular product and delete it from the database.

-Another important thing to note here is that each of the asynchronous methods we defined has a metadata decorator as the HTTP verb.
+Also of note here is that each of the defined asynchronous methods has a metadata decorator as the HTTP verb.
 They take in a prefix that Nest.js uses to further identify and point to the method that should process a request and respond accordingly.

 For example, the ProductController